Garlieston: Second World War

 During the Second World War the village became part of the secret Mulberry Harbour project in preparation for D-Day.
 The profile of the beach and sea bed at Garlieston was similar to that of the proposed harbour sites in Normandy and that, coupled with the remote nature of the locality, led to Garlieston and the surrounding area being selected as the development region for the artificial harbours.
 Prototypes of three designs were trialled in Garlieston Harbour and at nearby Rigg Bay and Portyerrock.
 A concrete caisson (code-named Hippo) from the harbours could be seen in Cruggleton (or Rigg) Bay until it was destroyed by a storm on Sunday 12 March 2006.
 Remnants of the prototypes, in particular concrete Beetles that supported the floating roadways, can be seen at Eggerness, Portyerrock and Rigg Bay.
 The remains are now scheduled as national monuments by Historic Scotland.

 Currently

 Today the village is in general a quiet sleepy place, with much of the local industry and port activity having ceased over the past 50 years.
+Garlieston railway station was closed in 1964.
 A bowling green sits on the waterfront and the village caravan site attracts tourists, with the harbour providing berthing facilities for those who are touring by boat.
-Although Galloway House is privately owned, the gardens, managed separately by the Galloway House Gardens Trust are open to the public and pay and display parking provides easy access to the gardens and Rigg Bay.
+Although Galloway House is privately owned, the gardens, managed separately by the Galloway House Gardens charity are open to the public and pay and display parking provides easy access to the gardens and Rigg Bay.